section-engineering-education/engineering-education/content/articles/overview-of-container-technology/index.md

   - url: /engineering-education/overview-of-container-technology/hero.jpg
     alt: Container Technology image example
 ---
 Container technology is growing at a tremendous rate.
-Several decades ago, only a single application was deployed on a single operating system (OS).
+Several decades ago, we could only deploy a single application on a single operating system (OS).
 If you wanted to deploy many applications, you required more servers or operating systems.
-Around a decade ago, [virtualization](https://en.wikipedia.org/wiki/Virtualization) technology was introduced.
+Around a decade ago, they introduced [virtualization](https://en.wikipedia.org/wiki/Virtualization) technology.
 <!--more-->
 It used hypervisor software that could split up the server to host more than one OS.
 Servers got the option of hosting more than one application but still had only one application per operating system.